larryewane/Security-in-Action/README.md

 ## Security Control Baseline
 # Definition of Controls

-Controls are tactics, mechanism, or storage that proactivey minimize risk in one more of the folowing ways
+Controls are tactics, mechanism, or strategies that proactivey minimize risk in one more of the folowing ways

 -  Reduce or eliminates a vulnerability

 -  Reduce or eliminates the likelihood that a threat actor will be able to exploit a vulnerability

--  Reduce or eliminate the impact of an expoit
+-  Reduce or eliminate the impact of an exploit

 Case Study : Security in Action
 ## Adopting a control Baseline